-Cable Chest Dip
+2. Cable Chest Dip

-Lever Pec Deck Fly
+3. Lever Pec Deck Fly

 HOW TO DO IT: Sit in the machine, resting your back against the pad.
 Reach back and slip first one arm, then the other behind the arm pads on the levers, bringing them forward a bit.
-Your elbows are bent, your forearms are almost level with your face and your hands are gripping the handles level with the top of your head.
+Bend your elbows with your forearms almost level with your face and your hands gripping the handles — level with the top of your head.

 HOW TO DO IT: Reach up to grab the bar in a wide grip, then sit on the seat, sliding your legs under the thigh supports.
 Pull the bar down to your upper chest, leaning back slightly as you pull.
 Allow your arms to extend back up until your elbows are straight but not locked.

-Cable Forward Tricep Extension
+5. Cable Forward Tricep Extension